yukondude/Scripnix/README.md

 ## Installation

-Following installation using one of the methods below, you may want to run the `install-scripnix` command as the root user to setup the system-wide configuration.
+Following installation using one of the methods below, you may also want to run the `install-scripnix` command as the root user to setup the system-wide configuration.
 Any other users that also wish to use Scripnix should also run that command.